prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 date:   2021-08-07 # yyyy-mm-dd
 keyword: schrodinger's cat, multiverse, quantum mechanics, parallel worlds, many worlds, quantum superposition
 permalink: "/blog/multiverse"
 description: "The Multiverse concept can be real.
 According to Quantum Mechanics, our reality is constantly splitting into multiple possibilities.
-Let's explore the multiverse concept by quantum mechanics.
+Let's explore the multiverse concept by quantum mechanics."
-"
 ---

 There are high chances that multiple realities do exist according to the theories of Quantum Mechanics.
 Let's explore the Multiverse concept in this post.

 This concept and the content of this post can be harder to grasp at first as it seems very counterintuitive to what we know about reality.
-But believe me, after certain tries you will get it.
+But believe me, after a few attempts you will get it.
 Let me know at <a href="mailto:prashant@kikani.in">prashant@kikani.in</a> in case you have any questions/doubts.
 Let's start!

 In classical mechanics, we can predict the future state of the object, if we know it's current state.
 For example, when we throw a ball at a certain angle, we can predict where it will land given the velocity of the ball, angle at which it was thrown and constants like gravity force of Earth i.e. 9.8 m/s<sup>2</sup> etc.